Beazer Homes (BZH) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the homebuilder had lost 10.83% over the past month, lagging the Construction sector's loss of 5.03% and the S&P 500's gain of 0.38% in that time.
+Heading into today, shares of the homebuilder had lost 9.01% over the past month, lagging the Construction sector's loss of 4.84% and the S&P 500's loss of 1.38% in that time.

 Investors will be hoping for strength from Beazer Homes as it approaches its next earnings release.
-In that report, analysts expect Beazer Homes to post earnings of $1.39 per share.
-This would mark a year-over-year decline of 50.71%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $627.94 million, down 24.13% from the year-ago period.
+On that day, Beazer Homes is projected to report earnings of $1.39 per share, which would represent a year-over-year decline of 50.71%.
+Meanwhile, our latest consensus estimate is calling for revenue of $627.94 million, down 24.13% from the prior-year quarter.

-BZH's full-year Zacks Consensus Estimates are calling for earnings of $4.75 per share and revenue of $2.19 billion.
-These results would represent year-over-year changes of -33.75% and -5.51%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.75 per share and revenue of $2.19 billion, which would represent changes of -33.75% and -5.51%, respectively, from the prior year.

 Any recent changes to analyst estimates for Beazer Homes should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Digging into valuation, Beazer Homes currently has a Forward P/E ratio of 5.45.
-This valuation marks a discount compared to its industry's average Forward P/E of 8.47.
+Looking at its valuation, Beazer Homes is holding a Forward P/E ratio of 5.28.
+For comparison, its industry has an average Forward P/E of 8.24, which means Beazer Homes is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.